Nagham-Qarqamaz/articalization/README.md

 ## **Docker Image Details**
 The `Dockerfile` follows a multi-stage build process:

 1. **Build Stage:** Compiles the React application.
 2. **Production Stage:** Uses Nginx to serve the static files efficiently.

 The final image exposes port `80`.

+---

+## **Upcoming Work and Features**

+### 1. **Timezone and Date Filtering Issue:**

+When filtering articles by date, I encountered issues where:
+- Articles from after the start date were missing.
+- Articles from after the end date were included.

+This behavior depended on the user's timezone.

+I tried updating date values to datetime and adjusting for the user's timezone, but some sources like The New York Times seemed to not support datetime filtering and only supported date-based filtering.

+To address this, the app will now:
+- Fetch all articles from `from-date - 1 day` to `to-date + 1 day`.
+- Perform local filtering to ensure only the correct articles are displayed based on the user’s preferences.

+### 2. **User Preferences:**

+Currently, user preferences are stored in local storage.
+The next step will be to implement a login system, enabling preferences to be stored in a database.

+**Planned Fix:**
+- Set up user authentication and integrate a backend to store and retrieve preferences from a database, making the preferences persistent across devices.

+### 3. **Article Display Based on Preferences:**

+Articles from preferred sources, authors, or categories appear frequently in search results.
+However, if users don’t interact with these articles enough, they continue to show up.

+**Planned Fix:**
+- Implement a frequency-based algorithm to track which articles users engage with, and decrease the frequency of articles they haven’t interacted with in a while.
+- If an article from a specific source or author doesn't get any interactions after multiple appearances, stop showing it in the results.

+### 4. **Not Interested Feature:**

+To improve the user experience, a "Not Interested" feature will be introduced, allowing users to remove similar articles from appearing in the future.

+**Planned Fix:**
+- Add a "Not Interested" button to articles, allowing users to indicate when they don’t want to see similar content again.
+- Store these preferences in the backend to adjust the content shown based on user feedback.